robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 			// https://lucia-auth.com/reference/lucia/interfaces/authrequest/#setsession
 			locals.auth.setSession(null);

-			// redirect to the app index page for now throw redirect(302, '/');
+			// redirect to the app home page for now throw redirect(302, '/');
 		}

-		// redirect all other cases to the app index page for now throw redirect(302, '/');
+		// redirect all other cases to the app home page for now throw redirect(302, '/');
 	}
 };